* Blog originally published on 8/22/16 was updated on 12/4/20

 Becoming a physical therapist is a grueling process that takes dedication and hard work.
 In addition to your undergraduate degree, you must earn a Doctor of Physical Therapy (DPT) degree, take the National Physical Therapy Exam, and then—after all that—there's still the licensing process to tackle.

 For some PTs, one license is all they'll ever need to practice.
 But if you want to move, or travel, or just live close to the state border, you’ll want to be able to practice across state lines.

 PT licensing is a necessity, and it can also be a bit of a pain, but with the establishment of the physical therapy licensure compact (PTLC), the process is getting easier for some—especially traveling PTs!

 Here we're going to highlight two tools at your disposal to simplify the PT licensing process across state lines: our interactive map designed to quickly show you PT license requirements by state and the perks of joining the PTLC—the easiest way to attain multistate licensure.

-PTs are licensed in all 50 states and the District of Columbia, as well as Puerto Rico, and the U.S. Virgin Islands.
-In order to practice in any of those locations, a PT needs to be licensed by that state (or territory).
+PTs are licensed in all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+In order to practice in any of those locations, a PT needs to be licensed by that state or territory.